iranopendata/catalog/spec.md

 ```

 ### updated_at
-**REQUIRED**
+**AUTOMATIC**

 - `type: date string`

-Date the dataset was last updated, should be at least equal or greater to the date added to IOD `indexed_at`
+Date the dataset was last updated, should be at least equal or greater to the date added to IOD `indexed_at`.
+This is added automatically by the API.
 ```
 updated_at = "2016-09-19"
 ```

 ### indexed_at
-**REQUIRED**
+**AUTOMATIC**

 - `type: date string`

-Date the dataset was added to the Iran Open Data catalog
+Date the dataset was added to the Iran Open Data catalog.
+This is added automatically by the API.
 ```
 indexed_at = "2016-09-19"
 ```